elibessen/Chill.Pi/README.md

-# PiSmartFans
+# Pi Breeze

-Raspberry Pi-Controlled Smart Cooling System for Network Equipment Enclosure
+A Raspberry Pi Controlled Smart Cooling System for a Network Equipment Enclosure